fernancoder/Microsoft-Bot-Framework-RestBot/README.md

 ## About
 Microsoft Bot Framework (https://dev.botframework.com/) includes bot connectors to text/sms, Office 365 mail, Skype, Slack, and other services.

-This bot connector allows you to build node.js applications accessible via http
+This bot connector allows you to build node.js bot applications accessible via http

 ## Instalation
 - Create a new node.js application executing this from command line: